evanx/redishub-legacy/README.md

 - Use a hosted Redis "keyspace" for specific low-volume purposes.

 Future user stories:
+- Manage the account admins and users
+- Manage access to keyspaces
+- Group/classify keyspaces for access control purposes.
 - Web admin console to inspect and manage keys.
-- Keyspaces grouped for access control purposes.
 - Disk-based keyspaces for archival.
-- Support auto-archival of keys.
+- Manage auto-archival of keys.
-- Support durable transaction log recording, with replay for recovery
+- Provide a durable transaction log facilicity with playback for recovery
-- Deploy "bots" that operate on keyspaces

 ### Status